Warmer Sea Temperatures and Shifting White Shark Populations are Altering Patterns of Human-White Shark Encounters

 Curtis et al. (2012) found that only three fatal incidents involving white sharks occurred in Southern California in their later assessment of human- white shark encounters in the California segment of the Northeast Pacific population (NEP) of white sharks.
 However, a more recent evaluation published by Feretti et. al, in the journal Frontiers in Ecology and Environment indicates that the counties included in the “Red Triangle” (Monterey, San Mateo, San Francisco, Marin and Sonoma) accounted for only 73 out of the 201 total incidents (36%) and 46 of the 122 injuries and fatalities (38%).

-Over the last 30 years, since 1993, there have been six fatalities in California attributed to white sharks.
-Five of these occurred north of Point Conception, with one in Southern California, in San Diego County.
-However, in recent years there has been an increase in non fatal human-white shark encounters in the south.
+Since 1993, there have been ten fatalities in California attributed to white sharks.
+Eight of these occurred between Mendocino and Point Conception, with one at San Miguel Island, and one in Southern California, in San Diego County.
+However, in recent years there has been an increase in non fatal human-white shark encounters in the south, particularly San Diego County.

 In 2012 Curtis, reported an increase in human shark encounters with white sharks from Point Conception south.
-Contrary to past reports of white shark incidents being concentrated in the Red Triangle, incidents with white sharks occur statewide, with some of the highest numbers in Southern California according to Ugoretz (2021).
+Contrary to past reports of white shark incidents being concentrated along the central coast, incidents with white sharks occur statewide, with some of the highest numbers in Southern California according to Ugoretz (2021).
 This increase in human shark encounters is correlated with the increase in the white shark population since protection of the species was initiated in June 1994 by the California Department of Fish and Game (now Fish and Wildlife).

 The northeast Pacific population of sub-adult and adult individuals (white sharks) primarily consists of two discrete aggregations at Guadalupe Island, Baja CA Sur, Mexico (Domeier and Nasby-Lucas, 2008) and central California, USA.
 Adult white sharks from these two population segments seasonally migrate from North American waters to the north Pacific subtropical gyre called the White Shark Café’(Jorgensen et al., 2010.
 The first population assessment of white sharks in the California segment of the Northeast Pacific population was performed by Chapple et al in 2011.
 Using tag- recapture analysis and photographic IDs of dorsal fins between 2011 and 2018, the team estimated the adult shark population in the central California region at 219.
 The scientists estimated this number at approximately half of all mature and sub-adult ENP white sharks.
 In response to this study, Burgess et al, 2012 made an estimate of a range from 2,148 to 2,819 for the population of young, juveniles, subadults and adult white sharks in the NEP population.